-Timothy hay as a main forage, Orchard and Oat – in a small amount – added for variety.
+- Timothy Hay – preferred brand, Orchard and Oats – in a small amount – added for variety.

 We mix these supplements into a wet mash of hay pellets.
 We use Mountain Sunrise brand.
 It’s a 100% Timothy pellet that turns to a mash if enough water is added.
 We add all the supplements; let it sit for 10-20 minutes, then serve in a large rubber dish or bucket, and our horses are in heaven.
 They LOVE their mashes we make for them.
 It’s easy this way so you know the horse is ingesting all of the supplements you are giving, and they have something to look forward to every night.